 Various environmental factors such as ultraviolet light, pollution, or movement cause the building materials to become less resilient and degrade.
 Substandard repairs, irregular maintenance, and failure to find the point of ingress contribute to continuing leaks.

+Preventing water ingress can prevent the need to replace damaged interior woodwork such as skirting boards and flooring.
 Prevention is better than cure.
 Therefore, identifying potential weakness and water ingress points before the leak occurs is the best way to reduce potential damage.
 However, after the water ingress has already occurred, tracking it back to the source is time-consuming and a daunting process that needs a thorough and systematic approach.

 With damp spreading through the surface of walls or water dripping onto a floor, the instant approach recognises what appears to be the evident repair and carries this out immediately.